 Dublin – February 27

 The training progressed without interruptions.
-When I had started on January 7, I was still suffering from minor injuries from my 100-miler: metatarsal pain, sesamoiditis, Morton’s neuroma on the left foot, plantar fasciitis on the right one, Achilles’ tendonitis on both, knee pain: you name it and I probably had it!
+When I had started on January 7, I was still suffering from minor injuries from my 100-miler: metatarsal pain, Sesamoiditis, Morton’s nuroma on the left foot, plantar fasciitis on the right one, Achilles’ tendonitis on both, knee pain: you name it and I probably had it!
 It may sound dramatic but it was the same post-race shit most ultra runners temporarily suffer from, nothing more, nothing less.
-This time around I decided I would try running through my injuries rather than taking a break and resume training later as I had done for previous injuries.
+This time around, I decided I would try running through my injuries rather than taking a break to recover as I had done for previous injuries.
 Luckily, I found out I was able to run on a treadmill without much pain.
-The more I trained though, the more I kept recovering, but the more injuries I seemd to keep getting.
+The more I trained though, the more I kept recovering, but the more injuries I seemed to keep getting.
 Each time I had to figure out a way to treat it, hoping the new injury would slowly heal without having to take a break from running.
-First I got sciatica pain due to a piriformis inflammation, then I injured my lower back.
-Eventually, I got the usual achille’s tendonitis and fasciatis – two favorites of mine!
+First I got sciatica pain due to a Piriformis inflammation, then I injured my lower back.
+Eventually, I got back Achille’s tendonitis and plantar fasciitis – two favorites of mine!

-Training wasn’t just physical, any realistic traing simply couldn’t have been about the body and not the mind!
-If I wasn’t running or working out, I was busy reading books, blogs, articles on ultra-endurance training, mountaineering, psychology, or even better history.
-I was engraving other people accounts, other people lives into my brain, not because of any specific reason other than that they really inspired me.
-I was listening to dozens of podcasts about ultra running: Science of Ultra became a daily staple and listened to some of the podcasts again and again, a few at least a dozen time each.
-Just my personal opinion, and don’t have any amazing performance to back it up but I can tell you, it’s probably the best and most updated source of enformation on ultra endurance I could find out there!
+Training wasn’t just physical, any realistic trainig simply couldn’t have been about the body and not the mind!
+If I wasn’t running or working out, I was busy reading books, blogs, articles on ultra-endurance training, mountaineering, psychology, or even history.
+I was engraving other people’s accounts into my brain, not because of any specific reason other than that they really inspired me.
+I was listening to dozens of podcasts: Science of Ultra became a daily staple and listened to some of the podcasts again and again, a few at least a dozen time each.
+Just my personal opinion, and don’t have any amazing performance to back it up but I can tell you, it’s probably the best and most updated source of information on ultra endurance I could find out there!

 In spite of all the hours researching how to train, I found very little – and mostly conflicting – information on how to train for a 200-mile events!
 Some of it, was from elite athletes who had failed completing the Tor Des Geants.
 This fact worried me: planning and being prepared and if I would it wrong, because of lack of knowledge, or something else, I would most likely fail!